blenq/pagio/pagio/docs/stmt_caching.rst

 So be careful with running processes while making schema changes to the database.
 It does not mean that schema changes can not be performed while there are connected pagio clients present.
 It depends on the queries and the actual changes.
-For example, if SELECT statements never use '*', columns can be added freely.
+For example, if SELECT statements never use '*' or don't run in a transaction, columns can be added freely.
 If errors do occur, they should be gone when statements are executed again.
-So calling code that survives an error, for example a web app, should recover after a few hickups.
-If that is not acceptable, either disable statement caching by setting the prepare_threshold to 0 or restart the client.
+So calling code that survives an error, for example a web app, should recover after a few hiccups.
+If that is not acceptable, either disable statement caching by setting the prepare_threshold to 0 or restart the client connections.